Skip to main content

 @flow-state-dev/chat-sdk turns a Vercel Chat SDK bot into an inbound transport.
 Wrap one Chat instance and every platform it serves — Slack, Microsoft Teams, Google Chat, Discord — drives your flows.
 Inbound messages become action invocations; flow output streams back to the originating thread.

-If you're building anything past a single-flow demo, the part that matters is this: a flow declares which chat events trigger which of its actions, directly on the flow definition.
-You read one file to know what fires it.
+If you're building anything past a single-flow demo, the part that matters is this: a flow declares which chat events trigger which handler, directly on the flow definition.
+Each binding carries its handler inline (the shared action core), so you read one file to know what fires it and what runs.

 Install and mount